matrix-org/matrix-spec-proposals/proposals/4074-server-side-annotations-aggregation.md

-In order not to silently break clients with the new server side aggregation, new annotation filtering behaviour should be explicitly requested by clients via the added `filter_server_aggregated_events` filtering flag.
-This new flag can later be reused for the same purpose to hide other server aggregated events as soon as more relation type aggregates are supported.
+In order not to silently break clients with the new server side aggregation, new annotation filtering behaviour should be explicitly requested by clients via the added `filter_server_aggregated_relation_types` filtering param.
+This filtering param can later be reused for the same purpose to hide other server aggregated events as soon as more relation type aggregates are supported.